RomanLesovoy/activity-watcher-ext/README.md

 ## Usage

 1. Click the Activity Watcher icon in the Chrome toolbar.
-2. The popup will display the recorded activity.
+2. Switch to the "Statistics" tab. (default)
 3. Click the "Clear" button to clear the recorded activity.
+4. Switch to the "Limits" tab.
+5. The popup will display the recorded activity.
+6. Add time limits for websites.
+7. Click the "Delete" button to delete the time limit.